aws-samples/serverless-patterns/cloudwatch-logs-to-opensearch/readme.md

 Here are the key points on how the service interactions work in this architecture:

 - CloudWatch Logs collects and streams the log data.
-Subscription filters route specific log streams to Kinesis Data Firehose.
+Subscription filters route specific log streams to Amazon Data Firehose.

-- Kinesis Data Firehose buffers the incoming log streams and delivers them to S3.
+- Amazon Data Firehose buffers the incoming log streams and delivers them to S3.
 This handles reliable delivery at scale.

 - A Lambda function is configured in the Firehose delivery stream to transform the log records into the JSON format required by OpenSearch.